Fair Trade (Star Trek: Voyager)

 "Fair Trade" is the 55th episode of Star Trek: Voyager, the 13th episode of the third season.
 This is a science fiction television show, and in this episode it focuses on the character Neelix.
 The Federation starship USS Voyager has reached a trade outpost station at the edge of a new region of space.
 Neelix, a Delta quadrant native that has been working as a guide and liaison for the spaceship, is concerned he has outlived his usefulness aboard the ship because the new region is as far as he has traveled.
 James Nardini guest stars as the character Wixiban.

 This television episode was aired on UPN on January 8, 1997.

-It is also the first episode of Star Trek: Voyager to air following the introduction of the new film style Starfleet uniform from Star Trek: First Contact in the Star Trek: Deep Space Nine episode, "Rapture".
-The crew on Star Trek: Voyager continued to use the original DS9 uniforms, as they are stuck in the Delta Quadrant.

 The episode won one Emmy award.